Hi! I’m Emma, your local farmer-florist

 I first learned about the the farm-to-table movement when I read Barbara Kingsolver’s book “Animal, Vegetable, Miracle”.
-I was literally packing to leave for Azerbaijan as a young Peace Corps Volunteer and the faintest hints of the dream of farming began to germinate then.
+I was packing to leave for Azerbaijan as a young Peace Corps Volunteer when my husband gave me the book.
+The tiniest seed of a dream of farming began to germinate then.

-I spent many years after that as an actress, stepping into the lives of others and reveling in the joy of what a community of people working together can create.
+After returning to the U.S., I spent many years as an actress, stepping into the lives of others and feeling the significance of what a community of people working together can create.
 I became a mom of three magical children.
-Searching for a way to exercise my passion for creating, while still being as available to my kids when they were toddlers as I could, the farming dream began to put down roots.
+I started searching for a way to exercise my passion for creating while still being as available to my kids when they were toddlers as I could.
+The farming dream began to put down roots.

 Discovering local flowers changed my relationship to them.
 I’ll be honest, I wasn’t ever all that interested in the stiff, preserved and sometimes dyed buds I usually saw in the grocery store.
-But then I got to know real, living flowers.
-That flowers who hadn’t been forced to ride on airplanes were gorgeous!
+Then I got to know real, living flowers.
+I realized that flowers that hadn’t been forced to ride on airplanes were gorgeous!

 Local flowers are different.
 They have an energy that can stop you in your tracks.
 They slow you down.
-When you smell a flower, you are taking a purposeful breath.
-I have found so much joy and hope and grounding in such simple, seasonal things.
-I hope they do the same for you.
+When you take in the scent of a flower, you are taking a purposeful breath.
+I have found much joy and hope and grounding in experiencing these simple, seasonal things.
+I hope to share these experiences with you.

 Meet the Team